Natural Resource Management

 - One representative from Parks and Wildlife Service

-- One representative from the marine and aquaculture sector
+- One representative from the marine and aquaculture sector, and

-The Terms and Reference of this group is;
+The Terms of Reference of the Committee are:

-- To promote the protection, effective management and sustainable use of Break O’Day’s Municipality’s natural resources, including flora and fauna, coastal marine assets, soils, water and atmosphere, through implementation of the Break O’Day Environment and NRM Action Plan and Strategy
+- To promote the protection, effective management and sustainable use of Break O’Day Municipality’s natural resources, including flora and fauna, coastal and marine assets, soils, water and atmosphere, through implementation of the Break O’Day Environment and NRM Action Plan and Strategy

-- To evaluate progress towards objectives of the Break O’Day Environment and NRM Action Plan and Strategy
+- To evaluate progress towards the objectives of the Break O’Day Environment and NRM Action Plan and Strategy

-- To provide support and advice to Council on issues referred to in the Special Committee by Council.
+- To provide support and advice to Council on issues referred to the Special Committee by Council

 - To bring before Council significant matters relating to management of natural resources which require attention and/or are not incorporated in the Break O’Day Environment and NRM Action Plan and Strategy

 - To represent the views of the Break O’Day community or sections of the community as they relate to social, economic and environmental implications of natural resource management activities.

-For more information contact our NRM Facilitator at the main Council office in St Helens.
+For further information contact our NRM Facilitator at our St Helens office.